ministryofjustice/opg-lpa/service-front/content/guidance/Process_View a draft of the LPA.md

 ## Preview from the ‘Final check’ page

-If you're on the 'Final check' page, click the ‘edit’ link next to any of the questions.
+If you're on the 'Final check' page, click the ‘Change’ link next to any of the questions.
 This will take you back to the 'Make a lasting power of attorney' page, where you’ll see a ‘preview the LPA’ link just above each question.

 This link takes you to a page where you can review and edit the LPA and download a preview.